Which should you buy: Cricut Maker or Cricut Explore Air 2?

 - You still have to use Design Space software

-The Cricut Maker vs Cricut Explore Air 2 can be a tough call, as they are the top two machines that Cricut makes.
+The Cricut Maker vs. Cricut Explore Air 2 can be a tough call, as they are (older versions of) the top two machines that Cricut makes.
 They are quite similar in size and productivity.
 Most of the materials and tools you use are interchangeable.
 You can do most of the same projects on either machine, so deciding between the two can be tricky.

-Ultimately, it depends how much you want to spend on your machine and what kinds of projects you wish to do.
-I'd give Cricut Maker the edge, because it offers more versatility and room to grow as a crafter.
+Ultimately, it depends on how much you want to spend on your machine and what kinds of projects you wish to do.
+I'd give Cricut Maker the edge because it offers more versatility and room to grow as a crafter.
 But if you're not looking for such a financial commitment to crafting, the Explore Air 2 is a less-expensive option.

-Cricut Maker vs Cricut Explore Air 2: Key Differences
+Cricut Maker vs. Cricut Explore Air 2: Key Differences

-The Cricut Maker is the top of the line Cricut machine.
-You can make just about any kind of project that you can dream up using this machine.
+The Cricut Maker is the top-of-the-line Cricut machine.
+You can make just about any project that you can dream up using this machine.
 The Cricut Explore Air 2 does nearly as much as the Maker for a bit less money.
 So, which one works best for you?
 Let's start by seeing what both these models have to offer.

 |Cricut Maker